 Are you a helicopter parent?
 Have you even heard of the term?
 Well, it’s parents or a parent who take overprotective or excessive interest in every aspect of their children’s lives, and although it may sound caring and loving, this in effect can be hurting their emotional and mental development.
 Ouch!

-The results of this study that lasted eight years and followed 422 children concluded that one of the main effects of a helicopter parent or the new coined term “lawnmower parenting” were kids who have a harder time learning to regulate their emotions and behavior and that the effects can follow them all the way to adolescence.
+The results of this study that lasted eight years and followed 422 children concluded that one of the main effects of helicopter parenting or the new coined term “lawnmower parenting” were kids who have a harder time learning to regulate their emotions and behavior and that the effects can follow them all the way to adolescence.
 In addition, they may have a difficult time navigating through life challenges such as the demands of growing up and the forever changing school environment.

 - I try and set a good example for my daughters of controlling my own emotions by showing positive coping strategies like retreating to my “ME” room for deep breathing, listening to music or my water feature.